 Early European settlers in the district were mainly sheep and cattle graziers.
 Much of the fertile scrub country was cleared and used for timber production.
 The rich alluvial soils found in the low lying areas and valley floors supported cultivation and crop production.
 Forage crops were grown for cattle and the dairy industry expanded.
 Cotton and sugar cane were also grown in some areas.

 Today, more than half of the total catchment area is used for grazing, and crop production is still an important industry within the catchment.
-Although urban settlement only takes up approximately 2% of the total catchment area, it supports a diverse and economically important range of commercial and industrial businesses.
-The following pie chart depicts the proportion of total catchment area currently being used by the four major land use types.
+Although urban settlement is about 2 per cent of the total catchment area, it supports a diverse and economically important range of commercial and industrial businesses.

 Less than one per cent (1280ha) of the catchment is covered by water.
 Moogerah Dam supplies a large proportion of the catchment with water for irrigation, drinking water to local townships, such as Boonah and Kalbar, and cooling water for Swanbank Power Station.